 How Are These Bonds Different From a Performance Bond?

-In a typical performance bond, Principal on a bond and their Surety are protected from non-payment of the Obligee.
-If the Obligee doesn’t pay, work can stop without a bond claim.
+In a typical performance bond, the Principal on a bond and their Surety are protected from non-payment of the Obligee.
+If the Obligee does not pay, work can stop without a surety bond claim.
 However, for Site Improvement Bonds, the Owner/Developer is financing the project and guaranteeing that the improvements will be made.
 The improvements must be completed regardless of the Owner/Developers’ ability to pay.
 This is the reason they can be referred to as Completion Bonds.
 For example, let’s say that a Developer is unable to sell the land plots and collect money to complete the improvements.
-That does not alleviate the Surety from having to perform.
+That does not alleviate the surety bond company from having to perform.

 What is The Cost for A Site Improvement Bond?

-Because of the completion nature, most bond companies view these bonds as risker than regular performance and payment bonds.
-As such, they are typically priced higher than those bonds.
-Often, they are written on a flat rate instead of a sliding scale and can be anywhere from 1.5% – 4% depending on the strength of the Owner/Developer.
+Because of the completion nature, most surety bond companies view these developer bonds as riskier than regular performance bonds and payment bonds.
+Therefore, they are typically priced higher than those surety bonds.
+Often, developer surety bonds are written on a flat rate instead of a sliding scale and can be anywhere from 1.5% – 4% depending on the strength of the Owner/Developer.

 What Is Required to Get a Site Improvement Bond

-MG Surety Bonds has great experience writing these bonds.
-Because they are more complicated, more information is typically required to get one.
-Most bond companies will request the following:
+MG Surety Bonds has great experience writing these developer bonds.
+Because they are more complicated, more underwriting information is typically required to get one.
+Most surety bond companies will request the following:

 • 3 years of Corporate financial statements

-• A current personal statement on all shareholders owning 15% or more of the Corporate Stock
+• A current personal financial statement on all shareholders owning 15% or more of the Corporate Stock

 • Evidence of financing for the development